Simple Possession of Marijuana

 Penalties for Drug Possession in Lexington

-This is a criminal offense in South Carolina.
+Simple Possession of Marijuana is always a criminal offense in South Carolina.
 First-time offenders charged with up to one ounce are prosecuted in the magistrate or municipal court.
-Second and subsequent offenders are prosecuted in general sessions.
+Second and subsequent offenders are prosecuted in general sessions and face up to one year in prison.
 Although most individuals charged with marijuana possession are arrested and taken to jail, at the officer's discretion you can be given a traffic ticket and asked to appear in court.
 Whether or not you were taken to jail, all marijuana charges are criminal in nature and can result in severe penalties.
 If you are convicted of marijuana possession in South Carolina you may face the following penalties:

 - Risk of a court-ordered fine